 Sec.
-1005.
+1008.
 Prohibition of Smoking in Outdoor Public Places

-Smoking shall be prohibited in the following outdoor public places:
+Smoking shall be prohibited in the following outdoor plac es: --- -----

 A. Within a reasonable distance of [recommended 15-25] feet outside entrances, operable windows, and ventilation systems of enclosed areas where smoking is prohibited, so as to prevent tobacco smoke from entering those areas.
-B. In, and within [recommended 15-25] feet of, outdoor seating or serving areas of restaurants and bars.
-C. In outdoor shopping malls, including parking structures.
-D. .
-In outdoor arenas, stadiums, and amphitheaters.
-Smoking shall also be prohibited in and within [recommended 15-25] feet of, bleachers and grandstands for use by spectators at sporting and other public events.
-E. In outdoor recreational areas, including parking lots.
-F. In, and within [recommended 15-25] feet of, all outdoor playgrounds.

-G. In, and within [recommended 15-25] feet of, all outdoor public events.
-H. In, and within [recommended 15-25] feet of, all outdoor public transportations, platforms, and shelters under the authority of the [City or County]. l.
-In outdoor service lines, including lines in which service is obtained by persons vehicles, such as service that is provided by bank tellers, parking lot attendants, and t takers.
-In lines in which service is obtained by persons in vehicles, smoking is prohibite by both pedestrians and persons in vehicles, but only within [recommended 125] feet of the point of service.
-J. In partially enclosed areas.
+B. On all outdoor property that is adjacent to buildings owned, leased, or operated by the [City or County] of and that is under the control of the [City or County].
+C. In, and within [recommended 15-25] feet of, outdoor seating or serving areas of restaurants, bars, and gambling facilities.
+D. In outdoor shopping malls, including parking structures.
+E. In all outdoor arenas, stadiums, and amphitheaters.
+Smoking shall also be prohibited in, and within [recommended 15-25] feet of, bleachers and grandstands for use by spectators at sporting and other public events.
+F. In outdoor recreational areas, including parking lots.
+G. In, and within [recommended 15-25] feet of, all outdoor playgrounds. Н. In, and within [recommended 15-25] feet of, all outdoor public events.
+I. In, and within [recommended 15-25] feet of, all outdoor public transportation stations, platforms, and shelters under the authority of the [City or County].
+J. In all outdoor service lines, including lines in which service is obtained by persons in vehicles, such as service that is provided by bank tellers, parking lot attendants, and toll takers.
+In lines in which service is obtained by persons in vehicles, smoking is prohibited by both pedestrians and persons in vehicles, but only within [recommended 15-25] feet of the point of service.
+K. In outdoor common areas of apartment buildings, condominiums, trailer parks, retirement facilities, nursing homes, and other multiple-unit residential facilities, except in designated smoking areas, not to exceed twenty-five percent (25%) of the total outdoor common area, which must be located at least [recommended 15-25] feet outside entrances, operable windows, and ventilation systems of enclosed areas where smoking is prohibited.

 Sec.
-1006.
-Prohibition of Smoking in Outdoor Residential Facilities
+1009.
+Prohibition of Smoking in Outdoor Places of Employment